Does this email already exist?

 1 million users

 The index still works.
-The problems are elsewhere.
+Maybe slowdowns are somewhere else.

 Connection pooling.
-Every signup request hits the database.
-Under concurrent traffic, you’ll exhaust connections if you’re not pooling them (PgBouncer, application-level pooling, etc.).
+Every signup hits the database.
+Under concurrent traffic you exhaust connections unless you pool them (PgBouncer, application-level pooling).

-Race conditions.
-Two users, same email, same millisecond.
-The UNIQUE constraint catches it, but your application needs to handle that constraint violation instead of crashing with a 500.
+The same email can arrive twice in the same millisecond.
+The UNIQUE constraint rejects the second insert; your application has to treat that as a conflict instead of crashing with a 500.

 Replication lag.
 Reading from a replica?
 There’s a window where a just-inserted email hasn’t propagated yet.
 You check the replica, it says “doesn’t exist,” you insert on the primary, and the unique constraint fires anyway.
 Design for this.
 Either read from the primary for signup validation, or handle the conflict gracefully.